Understanding Energy Distribution in Compression Driver Horns

 Understanding how energy distribution works in compression driver horns allows for informed choices when selecting drivers and horns for our applications, especially when it come to adapt our coverage to our critical distance.

-We don’t listen horn without EQ it, even in passive filtering, the horn response should be more or less flat at 30/60cm right in front of him, so the on axis response is not a factor of choice.
+We don’t listen horn without EQ it, even in passive filtering, the horn response should be more or less flat at 30/60cm right in front of him, so the raw on axis response is not a factor of choice.

 It’s more interesting to EQ the response flat at 30cm and measure the distortion, in this case the distortion response at high volume will be the crucial factor about the driver as well as temporal measurements.